The Ultimate Guide to The Wisteria Tunnels of Japan

 Kawachi Fuji Garden is in Kitakyushu but the locals there really don’t like to advertise this place.
 It was pretty hard myself to find information about when to go and apparently it’s for this reason.
 Kawachi is a smaller garden unlike Ashikaga, but it’s still impressive.
 However it’s mainly known for having the tunnel of Wisteria that’s ever so popular.
 The tunnel itself was really quite impressive and even longer than I ever thought it would be.
 And yes, the scent was like a fairytale.
 But here’s one thing.
 Everyone has seen that perfect picture of the tunnel without a single human being.
 But when you get there, it’s actually covered with people!!
 I made the huge mistake of not going early enough.
 If I had to do it over, I would have arrived around 7:30 or some time way before the park even opens.
 That way you’ll beat out the crowd for photographs.

 Getting To The Wisteria Tunnel at Kawachi Fuji GardenUnlike Tokyo, this place requires you to fly to Kitakyushu.
 Although if you have a JR rail pass and don’t mind the longer journey, by all means save some money!!
-Your local hotel will be able to put you into a taxi that will take you right there.
+Your local hotel will be able to put you in a taxi that will take you right there.
 It’s a bit out of the way into the mountain-side but it only took about 30 minutes from Kokura.

 Time to GoIt’s rather difficult to predict the perfect time to go but I went this year on May 2nd and it was actually too early.
 I think they said it was about 40% bloomed!
 I was a little saddened by this but as you can see, it’s a bit hard to tell because it’s still obviously very beautiful.
 But if you wait to go later in May, I’ve heard that the line to get into the park will be down the street.
 By all means, get there super early!!!